 // Tag successful registration

 If an interaction has an associated value, that can also be captured by using the tag method with an optional value, for example in the web SDK:

 // Capture a field value from a form being filled out

-Data can also be used in segmentation to target users who have exhibited a certain behaviour on an app or website, for example visiting certain pages in the last number of days.
+Tags can be used in segmentation to target users who have exhibited a certain behaviour on an app or website, for example visiting certain pages in the last number of days.